Beginner

 Read the build

-Your slab cracked at the edge or the cane squished because the clay was still stiff in spots.
-Condition until every color folds in a similar way, then do the fold test before you roll the working slab.
+Your slab cracked at the edge, your cutter dragged, or one color distorted more than the rest.
+Condition until every color folds the same way, then do the fold test before you cut.

 Read the build

-Polymer Clay Buttons: Hole Placement, Flat Baking, and Consistent Thickness
+Polymer Clay Buttons: Holes, Flat Baking, and Thickness

 Small button sets fail when the holes are too close to the edge, the blanks bake unevenly, or the thickness drifts from one button to the next.
 This guide shows the repeatable build path that keeps polymer clay buttons more consistent and easier to test on garments.